 The difference between Flush Mount and Fixed Tilt

-As can be seen in the figures below, fixed-tilt racking assumes the modules are tilted up along a flat surface – and will shade each other if the spacing is not sufficient.
+As can be seen in the figures below, fixed-tilt racking assumes the modules are tilted up in rows along a flat surface.
+As a result they will shade each other without sufficient row spacing.
 This is why Fixed Tilt racking with Row Spacing of 0 will result in very high shading losses.
 For pitched rooftops, the Flush-mount racking assumes the modules are in the same plane as the roof – and therefore will never shade each other.

 If you do primarily residential designs, then make these your default settings.
 The easiest way to do that is to set your project profile to Default Residential when creating your project.

-The Azimuth in HelioScope can be set automatically: right-click the middle of the front edge of the roof, and select “Set Azimuth to XXº”.
+The Azimuth in HelioScope can be set automatically: right-click the midpoint on the top or bottom (ridgeline or gutterline) edge of the roof, and select “Set Top/Bottom Edge”.
 The modules will then face that edge of the roof.

 The tilt represents the angle/pitch of the roof.
 For common pitch values (from 1:12 to 12:12), see the chart at the below for corresponding tilt values in degrees.

 HelioScope assumes a top-down orthogonal view, so the module quantity that can fit a rooftop will change based on the tilt.
-In the example below, a rooftop at a 22º tilt can hold 41 modules, while at a 45º tilt it can hold 61 modules:
+In the example below, a rooftop at an 18.4º tilt can hold 26 modules, while at a 45º tilt it can hold 32 modules: